heatherathebyne/gemstylus/README.md

 cheap faceting machines come with protractors that are not properly zeroed, and they drift considerably.
 Even a $6 MPU6050 board is probably more accurate.

-If you want to further test, because you don't believe me, grab anything soft like a chunk of malachite or fluorite and quickly cut some test pieces at 0, 45, and 90 degrees.
-Measure them with a protractor and you should see they are all within 0.4 degrees of accuracy.
+If you want to test further, because you don't believe me, grab anything soft like a chunk of malachite or fluorite and quickly cut a 96-24-48-72 square girdle, then pick any side and cut a 45 degree angle.
+Remove it from the dop and verify the results with a protractor.
+You should realistically be able to achieve within 0.4 degrees of precision if you are using a true lap.